 I’m not sure how many emergencies have ever forced people to vacate their place of residence and take up alternative shelter, but I can’t help but wonder if a major earthquake could necessitate this course of action.
-So I decided it’s probably worth talking about.
+And rest assured, if this ever happens, it will probably be winter.
+So I decided this scenario, being displaced out side the home, is probably worth talking about.

 I often use the following reference when prioritizing our emergency preparation efforts.
 Remember these?

 You can live 3 hours without shelter.